Understand Sui Security

-We designed Sui to provide very high security guarantees to asset owners.
-We ensure that assets on Sui can be used only by their owners, according to the logic pre-defined by smart contracts that can be audited, and that the network will be available to process them correctly despite some of the validators operating Sui not following the protocol correctly (fault tolerance).
+Sui is designed to provide very high security guarantees to asset owners.
+Assets on Sui can be used only by their owners, according to the logic pre-defined by smart contracts that can be audited, and that the network will be available to process them correctly despite some of the validators operating Sui not following the protocol correctly (fault tolerance).

 The security features of the Sui system ensure a number of properties:

 - Only the owner of an owned asset can authorize a transaction that operates on this asset.
 Authorization is performed through the use of a private signature key that is known only to the asset owner.